rickarddahlstrand/Geofancyphpmysql/readme.txt

-This is an simple php & mysql-backend to the iOS-app Geofancy http://geofancy.com that stores all the geofence-events in an simple database.
+This is an simple php & mysql-backend to the iOS-app Geofancy http://geofancy.com

+It stores all the geofence-events in an database and supports http/https/ssh-actions.

 This can be used on it's own or as a base for more advanced timekeeping applications.

 Instructions:

 1. Create a MYSQL database
-2. Run the geolog.sql script to create the geolog-table.
+2. Run the geolog.sql and actions.sql to create the tables.
 3. Create a user/password with access to the geolog-database and table
 4. Copy the geotrigger.php to a webserver with PHP and Mysql-client extensions.
 5. Update geotrigger.php with your mysql-config, username, password etc.